Traditional Afternoon Tea In The New Forest, Hampshire

 Our beautiful English country garden is the perfect backdrop to a traditional afternoon tea, with nothing to disturb the peace but the lazy hum of bumblebees and the chink of china cups.

-Our afternoon tea is a course-by-course tasting journey, which travels from thinly-sliced finger sandwiches to delicate pastries and warm scones smothered with fruity homemade jam and thick, soft clotted cream.
+Our afternoon tea is served on a traditional stand which showcases thinly-sliced finger sandwiches to delicate pastries and warm scones smothered with fruity homemade jam and thick, soft clotted cream.

 Served from 1pm-4pm

 The best afternoon tea in Hampshire makes the perfect birthday gift or a fitting way to celebrate a special anniversary, baby shower or private party.
 Call 01590 612324 to find out more about holding your celebrations at The Montagu Arms Hotel.